Philip Hammond, the Chancellor, claimed on the Andrew Marr Show on 18 June 2017 that the cladding that was used on Grenfell tower is banned in the UK:

 uk class 0

-Contrary to what might be its natural signification, the national Class 0 is the highest National product performance classification for lining materials.
+Class 0 is the highest national fire performance classification for lining materials.
 It can be achieved in two ways:

 - Through the use of materials of ‘limited combustibility’ or: